djdunc/casa0018/Assessment/Report/README.md

 ![image](https://user-images.githubusercontent.com/72681393/115828337-27f28700-a440-11eb-9f0d-11553c287464.png)

 ## Results and Observations
-The operation of the Arduino terminal is shown in the figure1.
-The figure2 shows the mask identification output and the identification output without wearing the mask.
+The operation of the Arduino terminal is shown in video.
+The video shows the mask identification output and the identification output without wearing the mask.
 It can be seen that the program can be successfully identified.

 https://user-images.githubusercontent.com/72681393/115834089-650e4780-a447-11eb-866d-c62caa7b9126.mp4